 Michelle Maggiore is a professional transportation engineer with 20 years of experience in performance management and strategic planning for transportation agencies and local governments.

 Sanjiv Gupta joined Intel Corp in 1998 with the Mobile Graphics team.
-In his most recent role as a Technical Partner Architect, he led the creation of the Retail Analytics partner community in the Intel(R) Internet of Things Solutions Alliance and has enabled several ISVs specializing in Analytics into a Go-to-Market strategy with Intel Corp.
+He led the creation of the Retail Analytics partner community in the Intel(R) Internet of Things Solutions Alliance and has enabled several ISVs specializing in Analytics into a Go-to-Market strategy with Intel Corp.

 Murray was born and raised in New York, New York and earned a Masters of Business in Information Technology from Fordham University.
 His Major was Utilizing Technology for Competitive Advantage.